OpenChargingCloud/WWCP_TypedClient/README.md

 The *World Wide Charging Protocol Suite (WWCP)* is a collection of protocols in order to connect market actors in the field of e-mobility solutions via scalable and secure Internet protocols.
-This repository provides an implementation of common WWCP data structures and a client for the accessing WWCP enabled HTTP servers.
+This repository provides an implementation of common WWCP data structures and a HTTP client for the accessing WWCP APIs.
 This allows you to rapid prototype web applications for ev charging having routing, reservation and remotestart/-stop capabilities.

 <img src="https://raw.githubusercontent.com/OpenChargingCloud/WWCP_TypedClient/master/docs/OpenChargingMap.png" width="250px">